sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [Blockchain Basics](https://www.sitepen.com/blog/2017/09/21/blockchain-basics/) : Great introduction to blockchain
 - [GitCoin](https://gitcoin.co) : Gitcoin is the easiest way to monetize or incentivize work in Open Source Software.
 - [Lite Paper](https://litepaper.com/) : Cryptocurrencies & Blockchain made effortless
-- [Learn Me A Bitcoin](https://learnmeabitcoin.com/): Bitcoin, Cryptocurrencies and Blockchain explained in plain English
+- [Learn Me A Bitcoin](https://learnmeabitcoin.com/) : Bitcoin, Cryptocurrencies and Blockchain explained in plain English
+- [Mysterium](https://mysterium.network/) : Mysterium is building a decentralised P2P VPN and other tools that allow you to browse the internet freely, earn by sharing your connection, and build censorship-resistant applications.
+- [CryptoCompare](https://www.cryptocompare.com/) : A free and open source API for cryptocurrency data.

 <div align="right">
   <b><a href="#index">↥ Back To Top</a></b>